Live > Equipment

 Rotating rostrum (with lightning and strobe effects)

 "I've got a rostrum that revolves.
 During my drum solo, at a given moment, I start to turn, and I turn completely around so that I'm facing the other way.
 We have things set up in such a way that we have a complete black-out of the auditorium and all you can see in the centre of the stage is a dragon, about eight feet long, just flickering.
 The dragon is painted on the back of my gongs and I get this flickering effect from two strobe lights.
-For that tour I was on a drum riser that would revolve clockwise or counter clockwise.
+For that tour I was on a drum riser that would revolve clockwise or counter clockwise, roadie-powered, not machine driven.
 I first saw it when I was 13 years old.
 There was a drummer named Eric Delan.
 He was a popular big band swing drummer and he would play a set of red and silver glitter drums on a revolving drum riser, dressed in a gold lame jacket.
 When you're 13 you get influenced by things like that."

 Paiste 38" and 50" Symphonic Gong